vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_Workflow/vtctldclient_Workflow_delete.md

 ### Options

 ```
-  -h, --help                 help for Delete
+  -h, --help                 help for delete
-      --keep-data            Keep the partially copied table data from the workflow in the target keyspace
+      --keep-data            Keep the partially copied table data from the workflow in the target keyspace.
-      --keep-routing-rules   Keep the routing rules created for the workflow
+      --keep-routing-rules   Keep the routing rules created for the workflow.
-  -w, --workflow string      The workflow you want to delete (required)
+  -w, --workflow string      The workflow you want to delete (required).
 ```

 ### Options inherited from parent commands

 ```
       --action_timeout duration   timeout for the total command (default 1h0m0s)
-  -k, --keyspace string           Keyspace context for the workflow (required)
+  -k, --keyspace string           Keyspace context for the workflow (required).
       --server string             server to use for connection (required)
 ```